tomedegroot/study-material/LPIC102/topic-109-networking-fundamentals.md

   2. Then dns
   3. The nis
 2. The file you need to know for local resolving is: */etc/hosts*
 3. If there is no entry in */etc/hosts*, dns will be used (see step 1).
-For dns, the file */etc/resolvconf* to find dns servers and queries the first server
+For dns, the file */etc/resolv.conf* to find dns servers and queries the first server (structure of lines in the file: `nameserver ipaddress`)
 4. If that fails a NIS server will be queried (this last step seems inlikely, you don't need to know what nis server is)

 **Note fo exam**: if a resolution is nmade, the host does not query further.
 So a usual question is troubleshooting after switching to DNS for name resolution